RhyJul/E-LIF-E-2.0/README.md

 - Work only within your own copy — do not push to the original template.
 - Commit regularly to track your progress.

-# 🍕 TEMPLATE for documentation
+# ✔️ TEMPLATE for documentation
 > 🚧 Please remove this paragraphs having "🚧".
 These are comments for preparing the documentations.
 ## 📝 Analysis

 **Problem**
 > 🚧 Describe the real-world problem your application solves.
 (Not HOW, but WHAT)

-💡 Example: In a small local pizzeria, the staff writes orders and calculates totals by hand.
-This causes mistakes and inconsistent orders or discounts.
+💡 In a busy life style, the users don't have much time to track their in the making daily habits.
+This causes them not having an overview on their daily habit goals.

 **Scenario**
 > 🚧 Describe when and how a user will use your application

-💡 Example: PizzaRP solves the part of the problem where orders and totals are created by letting a user select items from a menu and automatically generating a correct invoice.
+💡  E-life(e) helps in the part of the problem where users, by answering quick and easy questions on their habits, automatically generate a daily/weekly clear overview..

 **User stories:**
-1. As a user, I want to see the pizza menu in the console.
+1. As a user, I want to track my daily habits.
-2. As a user, I want to select pizzas and see the running total.
+2. As a user, I want to select options for answers.
-3. As a user, I want discounts to be applied automatically.
+3. As a user, I want to be reminded of my goals
-4. As a user, I want an invoice to be created and saved as a file.
+4. As a user, As a user, I want an overview to be created and saved.

 **Use cases:**
 - Show Menu (from `menu.txt`)